solide-project/docs/blog/erc4337/entry-point/_part-1.md

     revert FailedOp(opIndex, "AA31 paymaster deposit too low");
 }
 ```
 Similarly to the `_validateAccountPrepayment`, this time, it'll check the paymaster's deposit balance in EP.
-If there is enough despot compared to the provided , it'll deduct the that the the requiredPreFund from the Paymaster's deposit,
+If there is enough despot compared to the provided, it'll deduct the that the the requiredPreFund from the Paymaster's deposit,

 ```solidity
 MemoryUserOp memory mUserOp = opInfo.mUserOp;